V4Fire/Client/src/components/base/b-router/README.md

 * The `help` route is associated with `https://foo.com/help`.

 * The `friends` route is dynamically associated with a set of URLs because it has the `:userId` part in its path template that takes the value from the parameters specified when the router was navigated.
   This allows for flexibility in generating URLs based on the provided `userId`.

   ```js
   // Navigates to https://foo.com/components/friends/109
   this.router.push('friends', {params: {userId: '109'}});
   ```

-  Also, if the route has a `paramsFromQuery` option (enabled by default), we can provide those options with the `query` option.
+  Also, if the route has the `paramsFromQuery` option (enabled by default), you can provide those options with the `query` option.

   ```js
   // Navigates to https://foo.com/components/friends/109?showInfo=true